When it comes to pest control, you’ve got the know-how. You can handle termites, rats, or wasps like a pro.

 How to Fix It:

 Build a basic, clean, and mobile-friendly website.
-It doesn’t have to be fancy, but it needs to cover the essentials: your services, your service area, contact info, and clear calls-to-action.
+It doesn’t have to be fancy, but it needs to cover the essentials: your services, your service area, contact information, and clear calls to action.
 You may also want to incorporate testimonials to build credibility.

-As a pro tip, consider adding a search bar so users can easily find specific information, like “termite treatments” or “mosquito prevention.”
+As a best practice, consider adding a search bar so users can easily find specific information, such as “termite treatments” or “mosquito prevention.”

 4. Your Social Media is a Ghost Town

 Maybe you set up a Facebook page years ago, posted twice, then forgot it existed.
-If your last update is from 2019, potential customers may wonder if you shut down altogether.
+If your last update is from 2019, potential customers may wonder whether you have shut down.
 Even worse?
-They’ll skip over your business and head to a competitor with an active online presence.
+They’ll bypass your business and go to a competitor with an active online presence.

 How to Fix It:

-Choose one or two platforms where your customers hang out, like Facebook or Instagram, and stay active.
+Choose one or two platforms where your customers spend time, such as Facebook or Instagram, and stay active there.
 You don’t have to post every day, just often enough to prove you’re engaged and available.
 Show before-and-after photos of jobs (nothing too gross), answer pest-related FAQs, share seasonal tips, and respond to comments quickly.

 5. You Try to Appeal to Everyone